JobJourney Logo

 Behavioral

-Tell me about a time you turned an angry customer into a satisfied one.
+Tell me about a time you turned an angry customer into a happy one.

 Situational